- The checkout page is the most important part of the customer journey as it results directly in a sale

 Connect customers to support

-Customers may have questions they need answered before they can confirm their purchases.
+Customers may have questions they need to be answered before they can confirm their purchases.
 Encourage customers to use live chat and email support to help resolve their queries quickly.

 Cart Abandonment Metrics to Track